 - RFID Vulnerability to Electromagnetic Energy

-Thanks to the experience and expertise matured over more than 30 years of activities, IDS offers a comprehensive set of software and services to perform control and design activities covering any of the above listed E3 phenomena.
+Thanks to the experience and expertise matured over more than 30 years of activities, IDS offers high tech integrated solutions and services to perform control and design activities covering any of the above listed Electromagnetic Environmental Effects (E3) phenomena.

 Modern platforms and systems, such as aircraft, ships, cars and base stations etc. carry an increasing number of RF/MW radiating and receiving units, and are required to operate in more and more challenging environments.
 This results in a need to carefully consider the effects of electromagnetic compatibility (EMC) and electromagnetic interference (EMI).

 Galileo integrates modeling tools and procedures that allow mitigation of the EMC/EMI risk of complex systems and the optimization of antenna installations, while satisfying the specific performance and coverage requirements of all the services.
-A special working procedure dedicated to the management of EMC/EMI risk matrices is also available and recommended for long-term projects, where the designer has to maintain control of a huge number of interconnected problems.
+A special working procedure dedicated to the management of electromagnetic compatibility and electromagnetic interference risk matrices is also available and recommended for long-term projects, where the designer has to maintain control of a huge number of interconnected problems.

 In this context, scaled procedures are available to economically perform analyses and find solutions, beginning from the early design stage when different system configurations can be investigated and checked.